diceroll123/reddit-overview.widget/readme.md

 # Requirements
 * Python 3.6+
 * ``praw`` library (simply do `pip install praw`) *or `pip3 install praw`* in your terminal
+  - The widget disables update checks for praw, so keep praw, and this widget updated!
 * Basic Python knowledge

 # Setup